MarioLange1983/FanticAnalyzer/README.md

 ## Known Issues

 * If not bonded correctly to the mobile device, the e-shock module will automatically disconnect after ~20 seconds.
 Ensure the initial Bluetooth pairing process is fully completed via mobile bluetooth settings.
+* **Persistent Data Stream:** If the application is "force-killed" (swiped away from the task switcher) while connected, it cannot send the stop command to the ECU.
+This may cause the e-shock module to continue streaming data internally until the motorcycle is turned off, potentially delaying the module's sleep mode. **Always use the Back button or the disconnect icon to close the app properly.**

 ## ❓ FAQ